-Current Miss America: Leadership bullied, silenced me
+Miss America: Leadership bullied, manipulated, silenced me

 ATLANTIC CITY, N.J.
-(AP) — The reigning Miss America says she has been bullied, manipulated and silenced by the pageant’s current leadership including chairwoman Gretchen Carlson.
+(AP) — The reigning Miss America says she has been bullied, manipulated and silenced by the pageant’s current leadership, including Gretchen Carlson.

 In a letter sent Friday to former Miss Americas, Cara Mund says she decided to speak out despite the risk of punishment.